Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Advertises the P2P IPv6 port.
+The P2P [IPv6](../../how-to/find-and-connect/configure-ipv6.md) port to advertise.
 Use this port only when advertising both IPv4 and IPv6 addresses.
 The default is the port specified in [`--p2p-port-ipv6`](#p2p-port-ipv6).

 ### `p2p-advertised-udp-port`